gvwilson/thirdbit/src/fiction/santas/index.md

 I'm not that book,
 so let's just skip over the next few minutes.*

-Finner closed the door carefully behind him after he finished drying his hands.
+Finner closed the door carefully behind him after drying his hands.
 He could hear the santas talking quietly in the distance, but seized by a sudden curiosity, he turned left instead of right.